realodix/awesome-flarum/README.md

 * [Google Login](https://github.com/johnhearfield/flarum-ext-oauth-google) - Allow users to login using their Google account.
 * [Instagram Login](https://github.com/Extum/flarum-ext-auth-instagram) - Login using Instagram on your Flarum forum.
 * [Invite Only](https://github.com/dav-is/flarum-ext-inviteonly) - Allow registration only if invited.
+* [ReFlar Doorman](https://github.com/ReFlar/doorman) - Only allow certain people to join your forum.
 * [ReFlar Two Factor](https://github.com/ReFlar/twofactor) - Increases security by adding TOTP and Twillio two factor authentication.
 * [SSOwat login](https://github.com/tituspijean/flarum-ext-auth-ssowat) - Allow users to login through SSOwat.
 * [Single Sign On](https://github.com/wuethrich44/flarum-ext-sso) - Single sign on for Flarum.
 * [Steam Login](https://github.com/sijad/flarum-ext-auth-steam) - Allow user to login to Flarum with their Steam account.
 * [Wordpress Login](https://github.com/krombox/flarum-ext-auth-wordpress) - Allow users to login with your WordPress site.
 * [Yahoo Login](https://github.com/Extum/flarum-ext-auth-yahoo) - Login to your forum using their Yahoo account.
-* [2017] [ReFlar GitLab Login](https://gitlab.com/ReDevelopers/ReFlar/oauth-gitlab) - Allows users to login using their GitLab account.
+* [2017] [ReFlar GitLab Login](https://gitlab.com/ReDevelopers/ReFlar/oauth-gitlab) - Login using your GitLab account.

 #### Posting
 * [Auto More](https://github.com/noriods/automore) - Automatically clicks the 'load more' button when it comes into view.
+* [BBCode Alerts](https://github.com/0E800/flarum-ext-bbcode-alerts) - Add visual alerts / warnings to Flarum posts.
 * [Best Answer](https://github.com/wiwatsrt/flarum-ext-best-answer) - A Flarum extension for select post best answer.
+* [Comic Sans](https://github.com/clarkwinkelmann/flarum-ext-comicsans) - Turn text into Comic Sans for no reason.
 * [Discussion views](https://github.com/MichaelBelgium/flarum-discussion-views) - This is an extension for the flarum forum software where you can enable and track how much times a discussion has been viewed.
 * [Flagrow Split](https://github.com/flagrow/split) - Separate posts from one discussion into its own, splits discussions.
 * [Flagrow Upload](https://github.com/flagrow/upload) - An extension that handles file uploads intelligently for your forum.
+* [FoF Merge Discussions](https://github.com/FriendsOfFlarum/merge-discussions) - Merge two or more discussions into one.
+* [FoF Pages](https://github.com/FriendsOfFlarum/pages) - Create custom pages with Flarum.
 * [Github Autolink](https://github.com/sijad/flarum-ext-github-autolink) - Convert references to Github issues and commits automatically into links.
 * [Old Title](https://github.com/Extum/flarum-ext-old-title) - Show the old title too if you change a discussion title.
 * [ReFlar Gamification](https://github.com/ReFlar/gamification) - Upvotes and downvotes for your Flarum community.